 Remember, email-to-text only supports regular text messaging, so if someone is trying to send you a picture or video message, it will not come through via email-to-text.

-If you've recently moved your phone number from an iPhone to an Android, Windows or feature phone, your number may still be registered as an iMessaging number and you'll need to disable that.
+If you've recently moved your phone number from an iPhone to an Android, your number may still be registered as an iMessage number.

 9. Power cycle or soft reset your phone.